santilopezpavon/static_custom_api/readme.md

 **API Endpoints:**

 POST: /{lang}/static-api/get-entity-alias
+Body params:
+    alias: This is the Entity Alias that we need get.
+Query params:
+    force(Optional): This params is for get the information from DB instead JSON files, the value does not affect the result.
 ```json
 { "alias": "/node/4" }
 ```

 POST|GET: /{lang}/static-api/get-entity/{entity_type}/{id}
+Query params:
+    force(Optional): This params is for get the information from DB instead JSON files, the value does not affect the result.

 Should you wish to transfer the JSON folder to a frontend framework, this module provides the necessary endpoints and library for NextJS within the 'auxiliarFiles' directory of this module.
 The folder structure for NextJS usage should be organized as follows: